-KIN 455 - Measurement and Evaluation in Health Education
+KIN 455 - Data and Assessment in Physical Education and Health

-This course provides a forum for developing measurement and evaluation skills relevant to health education in schools and community health.
-Health education minors will develop competencies related to needs assessment and data collection, evaluation, and presentation, which are aligned with current best practice and available resources.
+This course provides a forum for developing measurement and evaluation skills relevant to physical and health education in schools and community health.
+Students will develop competencies related to needs assessment and data collection, evaluation, and presentation, which are aligned with current best practice and available resources.
+Students will implement appropriate assessments to guide decision-making related to instruction and learning.